-- Are you active on social media?
-How do you communicate with potential shoppers?
+- Are you active on social accounts?
+How do you communicate with shoppers or could-be shoppers?

-- What digital channels do you use to reach customers?
+- What online channels do you use to reach customers?
 Do you know your customer journey?

 - How does your in-store experience integrate with your online experience?